Panama–California Exposition: Construction

-Exposition layout
+Layout

 The layout of the 640 acre expo was contained by three entrances on the west, north, and east.

 The East Gateway was approached by drive and San Diego Electric Railway trolley cars winding up from the city through the southern portion of the park.

 From the west, the Cabrillo Bridge's entrance was marked with blooming giant century plants and led straight to the dramatic West Gate (or City Gate), with the city's coat-of-arms at its crown.
 The archway was flanked by engaged Doric orders supporting an entablature, with figures symbolizing the Atlantic and Pacific oceans joining waters together, in commemoration of the opening of the Panama Canal.
 These figures were the work of Furio Piccirilli.